TCWaterhouse/asteroids/README.md

-# asteroids
+# Asteroids
-Asteroids game using pygame.
+Asteroids game using pygame as part of boot.dev web development course.